Tours of Parliament Buildings

 Parliament Buildings is one of the best known and most striking pieces of architecture in Northern Ireland.
 The architect Sir Arnold Thornley, who was knighted by King George V in recognition of his architectural work, designed the building with perfect symmetry and symbolism, such as the building being 365ft wide representing one foot for every day of the year; having six floors and six pillars at the entrance, one for each county in Northern Ireland.

-During the Easter break, Monday 14th– Friday 25th April 2014, Parliament Buildings is offering free hourly tours between 10.00am and 3.00pm; excluding Good Friday (18th April), Easter Monday (21st April) and Easter Tuesday (22nd April).
+During the Summer break, Monday 7th July – Friday 29th August, Parliament Buildings is offering free hourly tours between 10:00am and 3:00pm; excluding Monday 14th July, Tuesday 15th & Monday 25th August.

 You can visit Parliament Buildings to hear more about its history in a number of ways shown below.